 - We also arrange for whole school training, where appropriate, when a child has been formally diagnosed with a specific educational need (e.g. autism/dyslexia) to ensure that all staff understand the particular requirements of the individual child more fully and respond in a consistent and appropriate manner to their daily needs

 - We build special educational needs into our strategic training programme and the school SENCo ensures that staff are updated on all matters pertaining to special educational needs and disability when required.

 How will my child be included in activities outside the classroom including school trips?

 Our Inclusion Policy promotes the involvement of all our learners in all aspects of the curriculum including activities outside the classroom.
 Where there are concerns of safety and access, further thought and consideration is put in place to ensure needs are met; where applicable parents/carers are consulted and involved in planning.
 Thorough risk assessments are formulated for all trips ensuring that the well-being and safety of SEN children is considered foremost.

 How accessible is the school environment?

-Our Accessibility Plan is robust and we are mindful of the Equality Act 2010.
+Our Accessibility Plan is robust and we are mindful of the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014.
 We are vigilant about making reasonable adjustments where possible.
 We value and respect diversity in our setting and do our very best to meet the needs of all our learners.